minakhan01/TeamComputerVision/face-recognition1/README.md

 3. The emdbedding are used to train a multilayer perceptron.
 4. I used my rule of thumb to create this network.
 I have no idea why it works, but I know it works.
-5. With 8 different faces (myself and 7 other faces of my friends), I got 100% accuracy on the validation data using this network.
+5. With 4 different faces, I got 100% accuracy on the validation data using this network.
 6. Add many more faces to see if the network really works.
 7. The network can be used in mobile devices too since the network is very simple.
 8. The checkpoint files are stored in the tmp/mlp_model/ folder.